 But isn’t it your desire to live the life you’ve always dreamt of?
+Don’t you want to learn how to drastically cut expenses?
 Pay off that student loan, clear other loans you might have, and even build your dream home.
 However, many people who want this don’t take the steps needed, and that is where frugal living comes in.

 In this article, you’ll learn the reasons why you should incorporate frugal living and why it is an investment.

 Various reasons can lead one to frugal living:

 - External factors.
 This can be due to a job loss, which means that you can no longer sustain your lifestyle and that you have to make financial cuts in certain areas of your life.